project-akri/akri/docs/prometheus.md

     > **Note**: This instruction assumes you are using vanilla Kubernetes.
 Be sure to reference the [user
     > guide](./user-guide.md) to determine whether the distribution you are using requires crictl path configuration.

     > **Note**: Also, expose the Agent and Controller's Prometheus metrics by adding `--set prometheus.enabled=true`.

+    > **Note**: If Prometheus is running in a different namespace as Akri and was not enabled to discover
+    > ServiceMonitors in other namespaces when installed, upgrade your Prometheus Helm installation to set
+    > `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to `false`.
+    > ```sh
+    > helm upgrade prometheus prometheus-community/kube-prometheus-stack \
+    >   --set grafana.service.type=NodePort \
+    >   --set prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues=false \
+    >   --set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false \
+    >   --namespace monitoring
+    > ```
 1. Then, create a Service for exposing these metrics, targeting all Pods labeled with the Configuration name `akri-udev-video`.
     ```yaml